y2kbugger/weeklyreview_todotxt/README.md

   - one time can be default with a star or other method to make it permanent
 - I want a way to archive an item from the eternal list
   - move from checklist to checklist.archived ?
+  - or maybe make not reccuring and then complete it.

 ## Todos
 - I want lists that are backlogs of projects so that I can plan what to work on during planning.